veetihaaja/kanttiinit_grep/README.md

-A script to fetch food data from Kanttiinit.fi API kitchen.kanttiinit.fi
+A script to fetch food data from Kanttiinit.fi API kitchen.kanttiinit.fi. getMap.py fetches the current mapping between all restaurants and their ID, and menuGet.py gets the relevant menus specified in .env.

 Instructions: